CliMA/ClimaAnalysis.jl/docs/src/index.md

 When you pass a `GridLayout`, the optional argument `p_loc` refers to the placement within the layout.
 When you pass a `Figure`, it refers to the placement within the figure.

+If you have `GeoMakie` and are working on a variable defined on a `long-lat` grid, you can directly plot on a projected global surface.
+For that, load `GeoMakie` and use the `heatmap2D_on_globe!` function.